TrueRapid means results are available when product is ready to ship. For most food companies, that means a total-time-to-result of one hour or less.

 Once a contamination occurs, it will often spread to surrounding areas.
 The largest number of cells are usually at the contamination source and the number of cells decreases as you get further away.
 Quantitative analysis provides the number of cells at each test site, making it easier, faster and more reliable to identify the contamination source and confirm the efficacy of the remediation process.
 A non-quantitative test simply reports the presence or absence of pathogen cells.
 That makes it very challenging to determine the contamination source once it has spread.

-Lab tests rely on culturing bacteria in order to grow enough cells for accurate analysis?
-The culturing process used in lab testing eliminates the potential for quantitative analysis.
+Lab tests rely on culturing or enriching bacteria in order to grow enough cells for accurate analysis.
+Culturing is a biological process that eliminates the ability to enumerate the original cell counts and the potential for quantitative results.

 Yes.
 The SnapDNA analysis is designed to meet or exceed lab testing at every metric.
 This includes analyzing standard industry samples, low false positive rates, live-only cell detection and very low limits of detection.